cambridge-ceu/csd3/Python/Synapse.md

 synapse get -r syn51364943
 ```

-An equivalent script for Olink Explore 3072, not using cardio,  is as follows,
+An equivalent script for Olink Explore 3072, not using `cardio`,  is as follows,

 ```bash
 #!/usr/bin/bash